Telling Stories About the Impact of American Religion

 Is there evidence of judicatory support for the current project and the future life of the congregation?

 We are looking for congregations who can respond with thoughtfulness and clarity about their own health and capacity.

-Quinn Chapel African Methodist Episcopal Church, a 2016-17 National Fund grantee in Chicago, clearly frames how the health and spiritual vitality of the congregation relates to stewardship of building resources.
+Quinn Chapel African Methodist Episcopal Church, a 2016-17 National Fund participant in Chicago, clearly frames how the health and spiritual vitality of the congregation relates to stewardship of building resources.
 Learn more about their campaign to restore the oldest African American church in Chicago.